How eye contact can help or hurt communication

 • Keep eye contact for 4-5 seconds – Once you’ve made eye contact, maintain it for 4 to 5 seconds.
 Then, slowly glance away for a moment, and then reestablish eye contact.

 • Practice the 50/70 rule – When having a conversation, try to hold eye contact 50% of the time you’re speaking and 70% of the time you’re listening.
-This shows the person you’re speaking with that you’re engaged and interested in what they’re saying.
+This can show the person you’re speaking with that you’re engaged and interested in what they’re saying.

 These habits likely won’t develop overnight.
-It’s important to practice them with people you’re most comfortable with first.
-Over time, you’ll build confidence in making eye contact and building relationships with new people.
+Try to practice them with people you’re most comfortable with first.
+Over time, you can build confidence in making eye contact and in building relationships with new people.